Altamira Therapeutics Ltd (NASDAQ:CYTO) Short Interest Update

-Altamira Therapeutics Ltd (NASDAQ:CYTO) was the recipient of a large increase in short interest in the month of October.
-As of October 29th, there was short interest totalling 63,500 shares, an increase of 212.8% from the October 14th total of 20,300 shares.
+Altamira Therapeutics Ltd (NASDAQ:CYTO) saw a large growth in short interest in the month of October.
+As of October 29th, there was short interest totalling 63,500 shares, a growth of 212.8% from the October 14th total of 20,300 shares.
+Based on an average trading volume of 240,100 shares, the days-to-cover ratio is currently 0.3 days.
 Currently, 0.9% of the shares of the company are short sold.
-Based on an average daily volume of 240,100 shares, the days-to-cover ratio is currently 0.3 days.

 Institutional investors have recently bought and sold shares of the business.
 Morgan Stanley acquired a new stake in Altamira Therapeutics during the 3rd quarter worth approximately $31,000.
 Two Sigma Investments LP acquired a new stake in Altamira Therapeutics during the 3rd quarter worth approximately $32,000.
 Geode Capital Management LLC acquired a new stake in Altamira Therapeutics during the 3rd quarter worth approximately $37,000.
 BlackRock Inc. acquired a new stake in Altamira Therapeutics during the 3rd quarter worth approximately $65,000.
 Finally, Citadel Advisors LLC acquired a new stake in Altamira Therapeutics during the 3rd quarter worth approximately $116,000.
 11.52% of the stock is owned by institutional investors.